Montana-Media-Arts/creative-coding-1/modules/week-5/_posts/2017-01-02-animation.md

 # Animation

 What fun would programming be if it wasn't easy to make things move, animate, and change over time!?!
 It wouldn't be nearly as much fun.
-So, of course, p5 allows artists to create sketches that change over time and that can react to user input.
+So, of course, p5 allows artists to create sketches that change over time and react to user input.

 A simple example involves replacing a user's mouse with an ellipse, which then follows the intended position of the mouse around the canvas.